atahanuz/lol-stats/readme.md

 - Most deaths in a game
 - Total double,triple, quadra and penta kills
 - Average damage dealt
-- Average damage reveived
+- Average damage received

 for each champion and a grand total.

 ## Requirements
-The program needs some libaries to work.
+The program needs some libraries to work.
 You can easily install them with a single command
 ```
 pip install numpy pandas Flask selenium beautifulsoup4
 ```